woocommerce/woocommerce-admin/client/layout/activity-panel/activity-outbound-link/README.md

-ActivityPanelOutboundLink
+ActivityOutboundLink
 ============

-`ActivityPanelOutboundLink` creates a styled link for use in the Activity Panel.
+`ActivityOutboundLink` creates a styled link for use in the Activity Panel.

 ## How to use: